-How to Preserve Basil Using Ice Cube Trays
+How to Freeze Basil in Ice Cube Trays

-- Ice cube trays – I use cheap ones I got at the dollar store – isn’t the blue cool?
+- Ice cube trays – any kind is good.
+I use cheap plastic ones from the dollar store

 - Distilled or other “clean” non-tap water